Family and Consumer Science News September 28, 2020

 Webinar Answering student and parent questions about the 2021-22 FAFSA

 Although the future may seem uncertain right now, completing the FAFSA is one way students can keep their options open.
 Families and students who are exploring college can also complete a practice FAFSA at the following link:

 Students considering attending college in the fall of 2021 need to complete the 2021-22 FAFSA to apply for federal financial aid, as well as some state and institutional aid.
-In this webinar, students and parents will receive an introduction to the FAFSA and have their FAFSA questions answered.
-This webinar will help families understand and be better prepared to engage in the FAFSA application process.

 Have You Completed Your Census 2020?
 Deadline October 31, 2020

 Federal funds, grants and support to states, counties and communities are based on population totals and breakdowns by sex, age, race and other factors.
 Your community benefits the most when the census counts everyone.
 When you respond to the census, you help your community get its fair share of the more than $675 billion per year in federal funds spent on schools, hospitals, roads, public works and other vital programs.

 EVERYONE, citizens and non-citizens who are currently living in the country.

 It’s not too late: You still have time to complete your census.
 The deadline is October 15, 2020.
 You can complete the census questionnaire online, by phone, or by mail.

 North Carolina was approved for the new Pandemic Electronic Benefit Transfer (P-EBT) program.
 This program will provide extra help buying groceries for the families of the more than 800,000 children who normally receive free and reduced lunch at school.